Are you interested in how people think? Are you fascinated by people's motivations or buying habits?

-A Bachelor of Arts degree or Bachelor of Science degree in Psychology from the University of North Texas can prepare you for an entry-level position in:
+A Bachelor of Arts or Bachelor of Science degree in Psychology from the University of North Texas can prepare you for an entry-level position in:

 We provide research opportunities under faculty direction.
 Our students have published research in major psychology journals, have won undergraduate research competitions and earned grants for future research.

+Each degree program also requires 4 credit hours of statistics.
 The B.S. degree is recommended if you plan to enter a graduate psychology program leading to a doctoral degree.

-The Career Center, Internships and Cooperative Education office, and professional academic advisors are among the many valuable resources that are available to you at UNT.
-The Career Center and the Internships and Cooperative Education office can provide advice about future employment opportunities as well as getting hands-on experience in your major.
+The Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
+The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
+The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan your class schedule each semester.

-We encourage you to fulfill the graduation requirements for the distinguished level of achievement under the Texas Foundation, Recommended or Distinguished Achievement high school program or the equivalent.
+We encourage you to fulfill the graduation requirements for the Texas Recommended or Distinguished Achievement high school program or the equivalent.

-In your junior year, take the SAT or the ACT and have your scores sent to UNT.
+In your junior year, take the SAT or ACT and have your scores sent to UNT.

-In your senior year, apply for admission at www.applytexas.org by March 1 and request that your high school transcript be sent to the UNT admissions office.
+In your senior year, apply for admission at ApplyTexas.org by March 1 and request that your high school transcript be sent to the UNT admissions office.

 Advanced Placement and International Baccalaureate courses can count toward college credit at UNT.
-For details, visit www.unt.edu/credit.

 If you're attending a Texas community college, you should consult our online transfer guides, the UNT Undergraduate Catalog and an academic counselor or advisor to review your degree plan.
 Proper planning will allow you to receive the maximum amount of transfer credits.

 Our Transfer Center will help you make a successful transition to college life at UNT by connecting you with a peer mentor and other campus resources.
 Each year, 3,900 students transfer to UNT.
-More information about the center is at transition.unt.edu.